platformsh/platformsh-docs/docs/src/development/variables/set-variables.md

     export DEPLOY='Never on a Friday'
 ```

-In the above example, when some `deploy/environment.tracker.txt` file is found the variable `DEPLOY` will equal `Friday`, and otherwise if it's missing it will be `Never on a Friday`.
-When you SSH into the app container, one of the first things you'll see (if the file exists) will be `File found.`.
+In the above example, when some `deploy/environment.tracker.txt` file is found the variable `DEPLOY` is set to `Friday`, and otherwise if it's missing `Never on a Friday`.
+When you SSH into the app container, `File found.` prints to the session.

-While sanity checks like this are useful while troubleshooting, including these kinds of commands is not recommended.
-Even though your SSH command will execute successfully, if you later on attempt to download data from one of your mounts using the CLI command `platform mount:download`, you will get the following error:
+While sanity checks like this are useful while troubleshooting, including these kinds of commands isn't recommended.
+Even though your SSH command executes successfully, if you later on attempt to download data from one of your mounts using the CLI command `platform mount:download`, this error returns:

 ```bash
 protocol version mismatch -- is your shell clean?